-- (a) If SF 1449 is not used, use DD Form 1155 in accordance with paragraph (b)(i) of this section. - (b)(i) Use DD Form 1155, Order for Supplies or Services, for purchases made using simplified acquisition procedures. - (A) The DD Form 1155 serves as a- - (1) Purchase order or blanket purchase agreement; - (2) Delivery order or task order; - (3) Receiving and inspection report; - (4) Property voucher; - (5) Document for acceptance by the supplier; and - (6) Public voucher, when used as- - (i) A delivery order; - (ii) The basis for payment of an invoice against blanket purchase agreements or basic ordering agreements when a firm-fixed-price has been established; or - (iii) A purchase order for acquisitions using simplified acquisition procedures. - (B) The DD Form 1155 is also authorized for use for- - (1) Orders placed in accordance with FAR Subparts 8.4, 8.6, 8.7, and 16.5; and - (2) Classified acquisitions when the purchase is made within the United States or its outlying areas.
-Attach the DD Form 254, Contract Security Classification Specification, to the purchase order.
+- (a) Commercial products and commercial services.
+If SF 1449 is not used, use DD Form 1155 in accordance with paragraph (b)(i) of this section. - (b) Other than commercial products and commercial services. - (i) Use DD Form 1155, Order for Supplies or Services, for purchases made using simplified acquisition procedures. - (A) The DD Form 1155 serves as a- - (1) Purchase order or blanket purchase agreement; - (2) Delivery order or task order; - (3) Receiving and inspection report; - (4) Property voucher; - (5) Document for acceptance by the supplier; and - (6) Public voucher, when used as- - (i) A delivery order; - (ii) The basis for payment of an invoice against blanket purchase agreements or basic ordering agreements when a firm-fixed-price has been established; or - (iii) A purchase order for acquisitions using simplified acquisition procedures. - (B) The DD Form 1155 is also authorized for use for- - (1) Orders placed in accordance with FAR Subparts 8.4, 8.6, 8.7, and 16.5; and

-- (ii) Do not use Optional Form 347, Order for Supplies or Services, or Optional Form 348, Order for Supplies or Services Schedule-Continuation. - (iii) Use Standard Form 30, Amendment of Solicitation/Modification of Contract, to- - (A) Modify a purchase order; or - (B) Cancel a unilateral purchase order.
+- (2) Classified acquisitions when the purchase is made within the United States or its outlying areas.
+Attach the DD Form 254, Contract Security Classification Specification, to the purchase order. - (ii) Do not use Optional Form 347, Order for Supplies or Services, or Optional Form 348, Order for Supplies or Services Schedule-Continuation. - (iii) Use Standard Form 30, Amendment of Solicitation/Modification of Contract, to- - (A) Modify a purchase order; or - (B) Cancel a unilateral purchase order.